Brian Snitker: Managerial career

 On February 26, 2021, Snitker signed another extension to remain with the Braves through the 2023 season with a club option for 2024.
 In 2021, Snitker and the Braves went 88–73 during the regular season, defeated the Milwaukee Brewers in the National League Division Series, beat the Los Angeles Dodgers in the National League Championship Series, and won the World Series against the Houston Astros.
 He came in fourth in the voting for National League Manager of the Year, as the award was won by San Francisco Giants manager Gabe Kapler.

 On November 30, 2021, the Braves extended Snitker's contract through the 2024 season.
+During the 2022 regular season the Braves went 101–61, for Snitker's first 100-win season as a manager.

 On January 27, 2023, Snitker signed a three-year extension with the Braves that runs through the 2025 season.
+The Braves won 104 games in the 2023 regular season, securing Snitker his second consecutive 100-win season.

+In the 2024 season, the Braves were weakened by significant injuries to several of their key players, including Spencer Strider, Ronald Acuña Jr., and Austin Riley.
+Still, Snitker guided the Braves to 89 wins and a playoff berth for the seventh consecutive year, before losing to the Padres in the 2024 National League Wild Card Series.

+After a disappointing 2025 season in which the team went 76–86 and missed the postseason, Snitker announced his retirement as manager and that he will transition into a senior advisory role with the organization.

 Managerial record

 Personal life

 Snitker and his wife, Veronica (Ronnie), have two children.
 Snitker's father Richard died in 1993, and his mother Catherine died in March 2019.

 In the 2011 Major League Baseball draft, Snitker's son Troy was drafted by the Braves in the 19th round and traded to the Pittsburgh Pirates in March 2013.
 After retiring as a player, Troy joined the Houston Astros organization as a coach.
 The Atlanta Braves faced the Houston Astros in the 2021 World Series, making the series a family affair for the Snitkers.
 Snitker and Troy, for the Braves and Astros, respectively, presented the lineup cards before Game Three of the World Series.